End-to-end auditable voting: Overview

-Classical approaches to election integrity tended to focus on mechanisms that operated at each step on the chain from voter intent to the final total.
-Voting is an example of a distributed system, and in general, distributed system designers have long known that such local focus may miss some vulnerabilities while over-protecting others.
-The alternative is to use end-to-end measures that are designed to measure the integrity of the entire chain.
+Classical approaches to election integrity focus on ensuring the security of each step individually, going from voter intent to the final total.
+Such approaches have generally fallen out of favor with distributed system designers, as these local local focus may miss some vulnerabilities while over-protecting others.
+The alternative is to use end-to-end measures that are designed to demonstrate the integrity of the entire chain.